pasqal-io/emulators/docs/CONTRIBUTING.md

 ## Submitting a Pull Request

-We're excited that you're eager to contribute to emu-mps!
+We're excited that you're eager to contribute to our emulators!
 To contribute, create a branch on the emulators repository and once you are satisfied with your feature and all the tests pass create a [Pull Request](https://github.com/pasqal-io/emulators/pulls).

 Here's the process for making a contribution: